 When you activate the card — which requires a debit or credit connected to your account — a U.S. phone number will be auto-generated.
 That also means this SIM card is not meant to sync up existing phones if you already had a number assigned.
 You’ll be starting from scratch.

 Each card offers up to 30-days of service, but you can also extend your subscription via SpeedTalk Mobile’s services.
 It can also take up to 24-hours for GPRS and data settings to sync properly, so plan accordingly.
+This SIM card has roaming included, so you’ll be able to avoid roaming charges.
 Alternatively, some people just want to use the best unlocked phone.

 T-Mobile’s Prepaid SIM starter kit includes a tri-compatible card — Nano, Micro and Standard-SIM sizes — meant for use with the wireless carrier’s 4G LTE networks.
 That also means the card is only compatible with GSM bands, so CDMA-based phones are out.